openwisp/openwisp-controller/docs/user/rest-api.rst

 The above endpoint triggers the download of a ``tar.gz`` file containing the generated configuration for that specific device.

-Change details of device
+Change Details of Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: text

     PUT /api/v1/controller/device/{id}/

-Patch details of device
+Patch Details of Device
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: text